equinor/segyio-notebooks/README.md

 * [Tutorials](#Tutorials)

 ## Data ##
-Two seismic volumes in SEGY file format from the [F3 dataset, offshore Netherlands](https://terranubis.com/datainfo/Netherlands-Offshore-F3-Block-Complete), licensed CC-BY-SA: a similarity volume, and an amplitude volume (with dip steered median filter smoothing applied)
+Two seismic volumes in SEGY format from the [F3 dataset, offshore Netherlands](https://terranubis.com/datainfo/Netherlands-Offshore-F3-Block-Complete), licensed CC-BY-SA: a similarity volume, and an amplitude volume (with dip steered median filter smoothing applied)

 ## Tutorials ##
 A set of Jupyter notebook tutorials of increasing complexity.